AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

 You can do it in the web interface or in the command line.
 Steps below describe setup via SSH command line.

-1. Add a new unmanaged-interface via SSH
+1. Add a new unmanaged interface via SSH

 ```shell
 ssh admin@router_ip